Back to all posts

 Key changes to Business Property Relief and Agricultural Property Relief from 6 April 2026

-Summary of key changes from 6 April 2026
+Summary of key changes effective from 6 April 2026

-• The 100% rate of APR and BPR will be capped at the first £1 million of combined qualifying agricultural and business property.
+• The 100% rate of APR and BPR will be capped at the first £2.5 million of combined qualifying agricultural and business assets.
+This £2.5 million cap will be index-linked from 6 April 2031 in line with the Consumer Prices Index (CPI).

-• Any value above £1 million in combined qualifying property will only receive 50% relief (i.e. effectively a 20% IHT rate on the excess).
+• Any value exceeding £2.5 million in combined qualifying property will only receive 50% relief, resulting in an effective IHT rate of 20% on the excess.

 • The new cap will apply both on death and for lifetime gifts or transfers.

-• For trusts, the allowance refreshes every 10 years in line with the periodic 10-year charge.
-For individuals, it does not refresh.
+• For relevant property trusts, the allowance will refresh every 10 years in line with the periodic 10-year charge.

 1. Transitional rules apply to gifts made on or after 30 October 2024 but before 6 April 2026

-• Lifetime gifts or transfers will initially be assessed under the old APR/BPR rules, but the new rules (including the £1 million cap) will apply if the donor dies on or after 6 April 2026 and within seven years of making the gift.
+• Lifetime gifts or transfers will initially be assessed under the old rules, but the new rules (including the £2.5 million cap) will apply if the donor dies on or after 6 April 2026 and within seven years of making the gift.

 • Similar transitional rules apply to transfers of qualifying property into trusts, with the old rules applying initially and the new rules applying when the relevant charge arises after 6 April 2026.